What Is a Typical Day in Rehab Like?

 - Sober living homes, which can provide a drug- and alcohol-free, structured environment to help facilitate your recovery.

-- Self-help groups, such as Alcoholics Anonymous or Narcotics Anonymous, which are based on the 12-Step model.
+- Self-help groups, such as Alcoholics Anonymous or Narcotics Anonymous, which are based on the 12-step model.